celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 **Nexmo**

-Here is the list of the enviromnet variables needed to use the Nexmo SMS broker:
+Here is the list of the environment variables needed to use the Nexmo SMS broker:

 | Variable        | Explanation                                                     |
 | --------------- | --------------------------------------------------------------- |